 - 8.1 Decisions concerning the grant of benefits to Board or Committee Members, and those closely connected to them, may involve reputational risk for the Association.
-Accordingly, decisions relating to benefits for these individuals, and/or to any business trading for profit with which they are connected, must be made in accordance with Table 1- 'Grant of Benefits' (Appendix 1) which sets out the decision-making requirements. - 8.2 In line with the Scottish Housing Regulator's Regulatory Standards, a register of interests which will include some of this information is presented to Board annually and is published annually on the external website. - 8.3 It is not possible to provide guidance for every situation which may occur, and where there is any doubt, the Association's values, the reputation of the Association and the Nolan principles referred to above should guide decision-making. - 8.4 Where a decision in relation to the grant of a benefit is taken by the Board, the decision should be recorded in the minutes.
-In other cases, there is no need to report the provision of social or welfare benefits to the Board, save in exceptional or controversial circumstances. - 8.5 The provision of significant hospitality or gifts to Association Board or Committee Members, to Association staff, or to third parties, by the Association, must be authorised by the Board, a Committee of the Board, a meeting of the Executive Team, or the Managing Director.
-For the purposes of this paragraph 'significant' means costing over £100 per person for hospitality or £300 for gifts. - 8.6 The Company Secretary must be notified in writing of any benefits awarded by the Association to any Board or Committee Member or to those closely connected to them so that the information can be recorded in the register maintained for that purpose.
-The register will be presented to Board annually, made available for inspection by the Scottish Housing Regulator and others with a legitimate interest in the affairs of the organisation.
+Accordingly, decisions relating to benefits for these individuals, and/or to any business trading for profit with which they are connected, must be made in accordance with Table 1 'Grant of Benefits' (Appendix 1) which sets out the decision-making requirements. - 8.2 In line with the Scottish Housing Regulator's Regulatory Standards, a register of interests which will include some of this information is presented to Board annually and is published annually on the external website. - 8.3 It is not possible to provide guidance for every situation which may occur, and where there is any doubt, the Association's values, the reputation of the Association and the Nolan principles referred to above should guide decision-making. - 8.4 Where a decision in relation to the grant of a benefit is taken by the Board, the decision should be recorded in the minutes.
+In other cases, there is no need to report the provision of social or welfare benefits to the Board, save in exceptional or controversial circumstances. - 8.5 The provision of significant hospitality or gifts to Association Board or Committee Members, to Association staff, or to third parties, by the Association, must be authorised by the Board, the Audit & Risk Committee, or the Managing Director.
+For the purposes of this paragraph 'significant' means costing over £100 per person for hospitality or £300 for gifts which may be given in certain circumstances e.g. retirement from the Board - 8.6 The Company Secretary must be notified in writing of any benefits awarded by the Association to any Board or Committee Member or to those closely connected to them so that the information can be recorded in the register maintained for that purpose.
+The register will be presented to Board annually, published on the website and made available for inspection by the Scottish Housing Regulator.